Duckzn9/Campeonato-Menu/README.md

-# Campeonato de Futebol - Java Console App
+# Football Championship - Java Console App

-Bem-vindo ao Menu do Campeonato de Futebol!
-Este é um simples aplicativo de console Java que oferece informações sobre a Tabela de Classificação, Tabela de Artilheiros e Horários dos Jogos de um campeonato fictício.
-O aplicativo utiliza a entrada do usuário para navegar pelas diferentes opções do menu.
+Welcome to the Football Championship Menu!
+This is a simple Java console application that provides information about the Leaderboard, Top Scorers Table and Game Schedules for a fictional championship.
+The app uses user input to navigate through different menu options.

-## Funcionalidades
+## Functionalities

-1. **Tabela de Classificação:** Apresenta a classificação dos times no campeonato com base nos pontos acumulados.
+1. **Leadership Table:** Displays the classification of teams in the championship based on accumulated points.

-2. **Tabela de Artilheiros:** Exibe a lista dos melhores marcadores, mostrando o número de gols de cada jogador.
+2. **Scorer Table:** Displays the list of top scorers, showing the number of goals scored by each player.

-3. **Horários dos Jogos:** Informa os horários dos próximos jogos.
+3. **Game Times:** Informs the times of the next games.

-## Como Usar
+## How to use

-1. Execute o programa.
+1. Run the program.
-2. Escolha uma opção no menu principal (1, 2 ou 3).
+2. Choose an option from the main menu (1, 2 or 3).
-3. Explore as diferentes funcionalidades.
+3. Explore different features.
-4. Digite "0" a qualquer momento para voltar ao Menu Inicial.
+4. Enter "0" at any time to return to the Home Menu.
-5. Siga as instruções apresentadas no console.
+5. Follow the instructions displayed on the console.